mjfrigaard/katacoda-scenarios/03-effective-storytelling/step5.md

 Pay attention to the `hist` column for `stars`--it shows the distribution for the values. *What are most of the values concentrated?*

-We are going to investigate the distribution of `stars` by building a histogram with `ggplot2`.
+We will investigate the distribution of `stars` by building a histogram with `ggplot2`.

 ### Build a histogram

 We're going to use `ggplot2::geom_histogram()` to view the distribution the `stars` variable in `Ramen`.
-Note that we are also assigning labels to the graph that include 1) a clear title, 2) descriptive information about the graph, 3) the source of the data.
+Note that we are also assigning labels to the graph that includes 1) a clear title, 2) descriptive information about the graph, 3) the source of the data.

 ```
 # click to execute code